NeotropicSAS/kuwaiba-docs/user/en/src/physical/connectivityman/README.md

 # Connectivity Manager

-The connectivity manager module helps with the creation of physical and logical circuits.
+The connectivity manager module helps with the creation of [physical][creating-a-physical-circuit] and [logical][creating-a-logical-circuit] circuits.
 The access method is shown in Figure 1.

+[creating-a-physical-circuit]: #creating-a-physical-circuit
+[creating-a-logical-circuit]: #creating-a-logical-circuit

 | ![Connectivity manager module][figure-1] |
 |:--:|